Tag: music

 • Kingdoms of the Radio: Zongo Khumalo 3 [ficção]

-Enrique had a couple of big old machetes in the back of his bus from a harvesting job, so we decided to try and see what, if anything, was on the other side of the blackberries.
-We had spent so much time trying to find a road that seemed to no longer exist that the sun was starting to go down.
+Enrique had a couple of big old machetes in the back of his bus from a harvest, so we decided to try and see what, if anything, was on the other side of the blackberries.
+We had spent so much time trying to find a road that seemed to no longer exist that the sun was starting to go down behind the tall trees.
 I guess if we hadn’t still been a little wired, we probably would have waited until the next day.

 It was pretty rough going, but we did start picking up signs of an old wagon road deep in the thicket.
-I found it incredible to think that maybe no one had been out this way since the first cars drove up the coast.
-The very thought sent a chill up my spine especially since the next thought was, “Why not?”
+I found it incredible to think that maybe no one had been out this way since the very first cars drove up the coast.
+The very thought sent a chill up my spine, especially since the next thought was, “Why the hell not?”

 • Put on This Record: hyphenated-man—Mike Watt & the Missingmen (2010)